 Instruct Patients to schedule a complimentary Phone Consultation and PGT Counseling

-Genetic Counseling is necessary for every PGT-M, PGT-SR and PGT-HLA patient and is recommended for PGT-A patients as well.
+Genetic Counseling is necessary for every PGT-M, PGT-SR and PGT-HLA case and is recommended for PGT-A patients as well.
 Counseling is provided at no extra cost to patients by an on-site, licensed genetic counselor, available to discuss PGT testing options with your patients and help guide them every step of the way.
 Result interpretation calls are also available upon request.